saraachour/stanford-cs104.github.io/src/routes/assignments/assign2/+page.svelte.md

 ## Part II: Try vim out!
 (1 point)

 For this part of the assignment, you'll try `vim` out by editing a file on a remote computer (ooo!)
--- this is the same one that we checked out some logs from during the Data Wrangling lecture.
+-- the computer you will be editing on is the same one that we checked out some logs from during the Data Wrangling lecture.
 You'll be fixing up a Python file with a few errors---but don't worry if you're rusty with Python, the comments will instruct you what to do and what to write.

 ### Configuring vim